kevinlacaille/Galaxy-Disc-Fitting/README.md

 - help visualize the differences between each model with multi-panel figures
 - provide position-velocity (PV) diagrams and compare these real data to the modelled discs.

-The code is specified for my data set, but may easily be changed for any set of extragalactic resolved or semi-resolved galaxies.
+The code is specified for my data set, but may easily be changed for any set of extragalactic resolved or semi-resolved galaxies!